POC vs Prototype vs MVP: A Comparison Guide

 The UX/UI designer creates wireframes and clickable prototypes of the product-to-be.
 You follow the user journey and discover ways to improve the solution in terms of usability (and even profitability).
 You can get many insights:

-The bottom line is that a prototype allows for improving the product from the usability perspective, therefore increasing its chances of success.
+The bottom line is that a prototype allows for improving the product from the usability perspective, therefore increasing the product's chances of success.

 What Is an MVP?